oicr-gsi/djerba/doc/about.md

 ## Further Reading

-- [Plugin Developers' Guide](./plugin_howto.html): Overview of how to write plugins
+- :doc:`Plugin Developer's Guide<plugin_howto>`: Overview of how to write plugins
-- [Methods of plugin objects](./plugin_methods.html): Useful methods common to all plugins
+- :doc:`Methods of plugin objects<plugin_methods>`: Useful methods common to all plugins